-Hats are compulsory in Term 1 and Term 4.

-We also ask each child to keep a change of underwear and socks including school clothing in a plastic bag inside their school bag.
+- Hats are compulsory in Term 1 and Term 4. - Your child's school bag should be large enough to fit their take home readers, lunchbox, clothing and schoolwork. - We also ask each child to keep a change of underwear and socks including school clothing in a plastic bag inside their school bag.